StarPlayrX/XPC123/README.md

 As you can see Apple's primary example leads you to a dead end.
 The alternative is to use a XPC Launch Daemon.
 It has a one to many relationship.
 A XPC app plugin is one to one.

 I've included both a service and a client and made this example as easy as possible.
 It's nearly identical to Apple's XPCService Swift XPCService plugin.
-The main difference is XPC123's example is MachService install of an Application owned XPC Service.
+The main difference is XPC123's example is a MachService instead of an Application owned XPC Service.

 The MachService is designed run an a LaunchDaemon.
 Daemons cannot have a UI which makes it ideal to use XPC.
 Daemons are also system wide and run as root.
 If you don't want this consider using a LaunchAgent within the Aqua session aka user space.
 See launchd and launchctl for details.